 For revisions completed on the first draft, students are required to prepare a cover letter (see 3 below for direction) detailing the revisions.
 Students find it useful to prepare a cover letter because it helps them organize their revision.
 The cover letter also helps to ensure that faculty can evaluate if revisions were completed successfully.
+If the student does not pass by the end of the Spring, they can do formal remediation over the summer, monitored by their advisor.
+However, students should keep in mind that most core faculty do not work between July 1 and the first day of the subsequent fall semester.

 Students must upload the final write up to Onedrive or Sharepoint and share the link with the primary reader, Graduate Program Director, and Practicum II course instructor.
 The final write up will be graded by the primary reader only.
 Students will receive grade notification of the final write up by the time final grades are due.
 It is the student's responsibility to submit the final, approved version of the Second Year Project via Qualtrics.
 The link will be sent by July 1.